EarthObservationSimulator/instrupy/docs/miscellaneous.rst

           due to the rotation of the Earth.
 The approximation is good for small scan times.

 * **FOR:** The Field Of Regard is the total angular region which *can be* (not *will be* as in case of FOV) covered by the instrument at any instant of time.
-This applies for the case of manueverable payloads where the instrument orientation can be changed.
+This applies for the case of maneuverable payloads where the instrument orientation can be changed.

   .. warning:: After computing the access over grid-points using the FOR, just because a grid point is accessed (at some time), it